Historical reputation of Ulysses S. Grant: Presidency and post-presidential world tour

-"Peace policy" for Native Americans
+Native Americans policy

 When Grant assumed the presidency in 1869, the nation's Indian policies were in chaos, with more than 250,000 Indians on reservations being governed by 370 treaties.
 Grant's presidency introduced a number of radical reforms while promising in his inaugural address to work toward "the proper treatment of the original occupants of this land—the Indians."
 As Commissioner of Indian Affairs, Grant appointed Ely S. Parker, a Seneca Indian, a former member of his wartime staff, as the first Native American to serve in this position.
 With his familiarity of Indian life, Parker became the chief architect of Grant's Peace policy.

 Grant's plan was to replace the often corrupt political patronage system of managing Indian affairs with one that relied much less on the military and instead used religious denominations to take charge of managing the reservations.
 Historian Richard R. Levine argues the result was a hodgepodge of contradictions with the military and the civilian leaders battling fiercely for control of policy.
 Jennifer Graber says the churchmen, "had come to the plains to prove that peace and kindness, rather than coercion and force, were the best methods to achieve Indian acculturation and stop Indian attacks."
 Both Catholic and Protestant churches responded to his request for help; they were active in 70 reservations in the West.
 The Quaker denomination had the largest number of reservations under its supervision.
 Although historically committed to pacifism, the Quakers increasingly but uneasily recognized the need to use military force to keep uncooperative elements from engaging in raids.
 The Protestant Episcopal Church brought together leaders in business and education to manage its reservation operations.
 Nevertheless, they became enmeshed in several scandals, including one at the Red Cloud Agency.
 Both the federal government and national media focused heavily on these scandals, leading to the severe damage to the reputation of the denomination as a whole.